TomHames/gatsby-blog/src/pages/articles/09-06-2019---Hello-World/index.md

 Secondly, I want to use this blog as a learning platform, for both me and you.
 Being self-taught and completely new to tech, I have a *lot* to learn.
 The sheer volume of knowledge one has to learn as a noob is rather overwhelming.
 To counter this I want to use this blog to demonstrate my compentency.
 I believe "the best way to learn is to teach" and to teach as simply as possible.
 I hope you find value in this.

-And finally, scattered amongst the posts about my journey and educational posts as I further my learning, you may stumble across the occasional post about things I enjoy doing in my spare time.
+And finally, you might find scattered about stuff I enjoy doing in my spare time or an occasional off the cuff rant.

-I hope you enjoy...
+Enjoy 🤭...